Search

 Where reinstatement is not practical because for example, the pupil has already returned to school following the expiry of a fixed period exclusion or the parents make clear they do not want their child reinstated, the governing body must, in any event, consider whether the head teacher's decision to exclude the child was justified based on the evidence.

-The governing body must notify parents, the head teacher and the Local Authority of its decision, and the reasons for its decision, in writing and without delay.
+The governing body must notify parents, the head teacher and the local authority of its decision, and the reasons for its decision, in writing and without delay.
 The governing body should set out the reasons for its decision in sufficient detail to enable all parties to understand why the decision was made.

 In the case of a permanent exclusion, the governing body's notification must also include the following information: